dimzachar/mlzoomcamp_projects/01-capstone_project/Documentation.md

 The function also creates an EarlyStopping callback and specifies the number of epochs to wait before stopping the training if the validation accuracy does not improve.
 Finally, the function creates a TensorBoard callback and specifies the log_dir directory as the location for the TensorBoard logs.

-The function returns a list containing the ModelCheckpoint, EarlyStopping, and TensorBoard callbacks.
+<p>The <code>checkpoint_weights</code> function returns a list containing the <code>ModelCheckpoint</code>, <code>EarlyStopping</code>, and <code>TensorBoard</code> callbacks, which you can pass to the <code>fit</code> function of your model to use during training.</p>
+<p>Here is an example of how to use the <code>checkpoint_weights</code> function to set up the callbacks for model training:</p>
+<pre><code>callbacks = checkpoint_weights(model_name='my_model', checkpoint_dir='checkpoints', log_dir='logs')

+model.fit(X_train, y_train, validation_data=(X_val, y_val), epochs=100, callbacks=callbacks)
+</code></pre>
+<p>This will train the model using the provided training and validation data, and save the best model weights to a file in the <code>checkpoints</code> directory with a name that includes the epoch number and the validation accuracy.
+If the validation accuracy does not improve after 3 epochs, the training will be stopped and the best model weights will be restored.
+In addition, the training progress will be logged to the <code>logs</code> directory and can be visualized in TensorBoard.</p>

 <h1>train function</h1>

-This function is used for training and assessing a model with multiple learning rates.
-The build_model function is used to construct the model using the supplied learning rate, dropout rate, and other parameters.
+<p>The <code>train</code> function allows you to train and evaluate a model for multiple learning rates.</p> The <code>build_model</code> function is used to construct the model using the supplied learning rate, dropout rate, and other parameters.
 The model is then trained using the supplied training data and epochs, as well as the specified callbacks.
 The training history is saved and returned as a dictionary, with the hyperparameters (learning rate and dropout rate) as keys and the training history objects as values.
 In addition, the function returns the trained model with the highest validation accuracy.

 It appears that the model is trained using a static graph defined by the train_step function.
 The train_step function performs a single training step, using a gradient tape to compute the gradients of the loss function with respect to the model's trainable variables and applying the gradients using the optimizer.
 The loss value resulting from the training step is returned by the function.

-<p>The <code>train</code> function allows you to train and evaluate a model for multiple learning rates.</p>
 <h2>Parameters:</h2>
 <ul>
   <li><code>rates</code>: a list of float values representing the learning rates to use for training the model.</li>